damonallison/notes/coursera/big-data/05-graph-analytics-for-big-data/README.md

     * Understand how data can be modeled as graphs.
     * Tools / techniques for working with graph data.

 * Graphs are all about relationships.
-    * The web, facebook, linked in, twitter, are all examples of graphs.
+    * The web, facebook, LinkedIn, twitter, are all examples of graphs.
+    * Even relationships in a family can be modeled as a graph.
+    * The internet is a graph.

 ## Week 2 : Introduction to Graphs

-### Lesson 1 : What is a graph?

 #### What is a graph?